 Some of the conductors Dr. Hilliard has played principal horn for include: Riccardo Muti, Carlo Maria Guilini, Eduardo Mata, Andrew Davis, Leonard Slatkin, Georges Prètre, Esa-Pekka Salonen, Christian Thielemann,Myung-Wha Chung, Semyon Bychkov, James Conlon, Frederick Fennell as well as Zubin Mehta.
 He has been a voting member of the National Academy of Recording Arts and Science, which selects the “Grammy” awards each year.
 In addition to being an active freelancer in the DFW Metroplex, he teaches French horn and trumpet, repairs brass instruments, does custom horn work and publishes both pedagogical articles and sheet music.

-His publication “Lip Slurs for Horn” is the best-selling book of lip slurs for horn in the world.
-Sold through Hal Leonard in six continents and used by members of major symphony orchestras throughout the world as well as beginning horn classes throughout Texas.
+His publication “Lip Slurs for Horn” is the best-selling book of lip slurs for horn in the world that is now distributed through GIA Publications.
+Previously sold through Hal Leonard in six continents and used by members of major symphony orchestras throughout the world as well as beginning horn classes throughout Texas and every level in between.
 It was featured in clinics at the 2012 International Horn Symposium.
 His most recent publications have expanded into the entire brass category with the series “Intermediate Studies for Developing Artists” on Horn, Trumpet, Trombone and Euphonium and Tuba.
 This series was presented at the 2013 Texas Bandmasters Association convention in the clinic “Teaching Artistry in an Age of Technique.”
 Dr. Hilliard’s articles have been published in his field’s most prestigious journals of record including; The Horn Call,The International Trumpet Guild Journal, The Instrumentalist and TMEA Bandmasters Review.